GRAINS AND INFLAMMATION GO TOGETHER LIKE SPAGHETTI AND MEATBALLS

 MODERN GRAINS ARE NOT AS HEALTHY AS WE'VE BEEN LED TO BELIEVE

-THE SMOKING GUNS
+THE FIRST SMOKING GUN

 Renowned Naples neurologist, DR. DAVID PERLMUTTER of NYT bestseller Grain Brain fame, stated that, "The problem with gluten is far more serious than anyone ever imagined.
 Modern…structurally modified, hybridized grains contain gluten that’s less tolerable than the gluten that was found in grains cultivated just a few decades ago."
 FUNCTIONAL MEDICINE expert, Dr. Mark Hyman (MD) says of these modern grains, "This new modern wheat may look like wheat, but it is different in three important ways that all drive obesity, diabetes, heart disease, cancer, dementia and more.
 It contains a super starch, amylopectin A, that is super fattening, a form of super gluten that is super inflammatory, and acts like a super drug that is super addictive and makes you crave and eat more."
 Can anyone say GLUTOMORPHIN?
 Dr William Davis (MD) who wrote the legendary book Wheat Belly stated that, "This stocky little high-yield plant, a distant relative of the wheat our mothers used to bake muffins, biochemically light-years removed from the wheat of just 40 years ago."